Bloom County by Berkeley Breathed for December 05, 2023

 19. H

-cherns Premium Member 11 months ago
+cherns Premium Member about 1 year ago

 I had a fairly simple bamboo slide rule through high school, and a slightly more complicated one starting university.
 (I seem to recall that various chemistry calculations involved log-log scales.)
 I also picked up a small circular one.